bmdoil/code-bits-webapp/README.md

 ##To test with Travis CI

-- After forking the repository, sign up on travis-ci.org if you don't already have an account
+- Fork or clone the repo, then sign up on travis-ci.org if you don't already have an account

 - Navigate to the repo on travis: https://travis-ci.org/[yourusername]/bdoil-cs493-grading-final